abcdeepakr/portfolio/posts/cun-cis-ten-see-head.md

 ---
 title: "cun-cis-ten-see"
 date: 'Dec 12, 2021'
-excerpt: 'After moving to Wellington in 2015 I had this realization, I was in awe of people's skills in...'
+excerpt: 'After moving to Wellington in 2015 I had this realization, I was in awe of peoples skills in...'
 cover_image: 'cun-cis-ten-see-head.jpg'
 area: 'perceptions'
 ---